Adults-Only Cruises: How to Have a Kid-Free Cruise

 "the sanctuary was really nice and i would highly recommended spending your days at sea there." - RonD2

 The final (and possibly most effective) strategy for avoiding kids on a cruise is to book a line where families aren’t catered to.
 In fact, some luxury lines don’t even allow kids on board).
 The biggest barrier to this is price, a 7-night luxury cruise will often cost upwards of $2,000 per person.
 But if you can afford the hefty price tag, these lines are your best option for truly adults-only cruises:

 With a comfortable, clubby atmosphere, Azamara's two 686-passenger ships explore the world.
 The itineraries are made for adults with extra time: Most sailings are longer than a week and include overnights in some ports.
 Gratuities are included in the rate and, since drinks are too, the vibe feels relaxed and social.

-Best Ship: The line’s newest ship, Riviera, explores Greece and Turkey on a Gems of Antiquity tour on October 22, with fares from $2,499, including airfare.
+Best Ship: The line’s newest ship, Riviera, explores Greece and Turkey on a Gems of Antiquity tour.

 Windstar's ships carry only 148 to 310 passengers, attracting singles and couples with their yacht club-like atmosphere.
 You spend the day exploring in port, borrowing water toys — including sailboats — from the retractable marina, dining outside, or blissfully zoning out on the cushioned teak lounge chairs lining the sun deck.

 Best Ship: In Europe, go with one of the line's modern, 180-passenger longships, which have balcony cabins and outdoor dining options.
-The Viking Longship Forseti takes passengers to the vineyards and chateaux of Bordeaux, France, from March through December, with fares from $1,956.
+The Viking Longship Forseti takes passengers to the vineyards and chateaux of Bordeaux, France, from March through December.